OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 # Weak Type Variables

-## Introduction - polymorphism and type variables
+## Polymorphism and type variables

 All terms of a well-typed program must have a type.
 The type of a term denotes in which context the term could be used.
 For example, a program term `42` has type `int` and could be used anywhere, where `int`